-Effective Communication for Accounting Professionals – Engage before you Communicate
+Effective Communication - engage before you communicate

 This workshop attempts to demystify communication by removing any inherent barriers.
 It enables you to use a variety of literary devices to capture attention and to deliver ideas, technical concepts and issues in ways that cause your audience to be engaged, empowered and inspired to act.
-It aims to empower technical executives in specialized fields with the tools and techniques needed in breaking the ice, informing and inspiring an audience in the most disarming way possible.
+It aims to empower technical executives in specialised fields with the tools and techniques needed in breaking the ice, informing and inspiring an audience in the most disarming way possible.

 - Identify and address common pitfalls relating to engagement,

 - Delineate a process for identifying, clarifying and communicating technical ideas.

 - Provide specific tools and techniques for framing issues in ways that are more engaging